syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 ## Position

-Other than the above alignment options, Chart providing additional customization option to position the data markers smartly based on series types using [Position]() property.
+Other than the above alignment options, Chart providing additional customization option to position the data labels smartly based on series type using the [Position]() property.

-The following are the values for this property:
+The following are the values for [Position]()  property:

 * [Default]()
 * [Auto]()